spieglt/FlyingCarpet/README.md

 # Planned features:

-+ Linux support (Work in progress.
-Have only tested between Mint 18 and Windows 10).
++ Linux support.
+(Work in progress.
+Help testing on different distros and improving network_linux.go would be greatly appreciated.)

 + Cancel button

++ Multifile (and possibly folder) support.

-+ Maybe warn about running as administrator upon start on Windows, and try to decrease number of security prompts on Mac.
++ Maybe warn about running as administrator upon start on Windows.

 Disclaimer: I am not a cryptography expert.
 Do not use for private files if you think a skilled attacker is less than 100 feet from you and trying to intercept them.